Long Term Disability (LTD) and Short Term Disability (STD) are disability insurance policies offered through your employer.

 If you are still working or still employed now, here’s a few very important things you need to know: How to Protect Yourself if Your Employer Offers LTD

 If you have not yet started applying, this is what most people do: Take FMLA or a little sick leave and while out they apply for Short Term Disability.
-Then, they they apply for Long Term Disability and Social Security Disability.
-It is good to apply for Social Security as soon as possible (don’t wait) because it can take a long time to process.
+If their condition is expected to continue, then they apply for Long Term Disability and Social Security Disability.
 If you are still employed, but out on leave, you can list on the Social Security forms that your last day worked is the last day you actually performed any work, and note that you are on disability leave and not working.
+Please do not quit your job.
+Here’s an article about this Resignations and Short Term Disability.

 Linda Nee has an excellent blog that many people find very helpful.
 She is a “whistleblower.”
 She used to work for the Long Term Disability companies and now she tells people about all their dirty tricks and secrets.
 Needless to say, the Long Term Disability companies do not like her very much.
 She also offers consultation services.